|KBS Graduate Programs|

 Our graduates have gone on to faculty positions at major research universities (e.g., Dartmouth College, University of Florida, University of Texas), first-rate liberal arts colleges (e.g., Denison University, Franklin & Marshall College, Grinnell College), and to be scientists at government agencies (e.g., USDA, Smithsonian) and NGO's (e.g., Defenders of Wildlife).
 Interested students are encouraged to contact KBS faculty members directly, either via e-mail or phone, to discuss their future plans.

-Students interested in working with a KBS faculty member should apply to MSU via the home department of their potential KBS faculty advisor (currently Crop and Soil Sciences, Microbiology and Molecular Genetics, Plant Biology, Zoology, Sociology, and Animal Science).
+Students interested in working with a KBS faculty member should apply to MSU via the home department of their potential KBS faculty advisor (currently Plant Biology, Zoology, Plant, Soil and Microbial Sciences, Sociology, Geology, and Animal Science).
 Students may also join MSU's Graduate Program in Ecology, Evolutionary Biology, and Behavior (EEBB) and Environmental Science and Public Policy (ESPP).

 Ph.D. students at KBS typically spend their first 1-2 academic years on MSU's main campus in East Lansing, where they take classes, participate in departmental seminars and informal discussion groups, and interact with fellow students in graduate programs.
 During this time, many students also teach classes and are supported on departmental teaching assistantships.

 Summers are generally spent at KBS, taking field courses and initiating research.
 By their second year, Ph.D. students typically move to KBS full time to conduct their dissertation research, participate in seminars and discussion groups (e.g. Eminent Ecologist Series) and to intereact with resident and visiting scientists.